Miercurea Ciuc: Main sights

-Petőfi Street is the main pedestrian street in the city.
+Petőfi Street (named after Sándor Petőfi) is the main pedestrian street in the city.
 It houses numerous restaurants and cafés.
 Their Székely specialties conjure up images of a small city in Western Europe.
 During the summer, the street is a popular destination for afternoon and evening recreational activities.

 Miercurea-Ciuc is home to the Baroque church at Șumuleu Ciuc and, in the city center, the Mikó Castle, built in a late Renaissance style.
 The original more decorative castle was raised in the 17th century on the orders of Ferenc Mikó Hídvégi, the personal advisor of Gabriel Bethlen, then prince of Transylvania.
 Much of the castle was destroyed in 1661 during the Tatar raids, but it was rebuilt at the beginning of the 18th century and was mainly used as a barracks; today it houses the Csík Székely Museum.
 Behind the castle is a small Skanzen (museum village), consisting of a few traditional Csíki houses and wooden gates.
 Across the road from the castle is the city hall built in 1886, originally the county hall of the old Hungarian Csík County.
 Beside the castle is the 1904 Courthouse.
 The latest significant addition to the architectural landscape is the controversial 2001 Millennium Church, designed by Hungarian architect Imre Makovecz and located next to the Baroque Church of the Holy Cross.
-There is a large Romanian Orthodox church (1929-1939) in the city center.
+There is a large Romanian Orthodox church (1929–1939) in the city center.
 The Orthodox Church has Neo-Byzantine characteristics.
 It was built in the former administrative center of Miercurea Ciuc, the Castle Square.